tensorflow/docs-l10n/site/en-snapshot/io/overview.md

 # TensorFlow I/O

-TensorFlow I/O is a collection of file systems and file formats that are not available in TensorFlow's built-in support.
+TensorFlow I/O is an extension package to Tensorflow, which encompasses io support for a collection of file systems and file formats that are not available in TensorFlow's built-in support.

-TensorFlow I/O has integrations with many systems and cloud vendors such as Prometheus, Apache Kafka, Apache Ignite, Google Cloud PubSub, AWS Kinesis, Microsoft Azure Storage, Alibaba Cloud OSS etc.
+Integrations with many systems and cloud vendors include (but not limited to):

+- Prometheus
+- Apache Kafka
+- Apache Ignite
+- Google Cloud BigQuery
+- Google Cloud PubSub
+- AWS Kinesis
+- Microsoft Azure Storage
+- Alibaba Cloud OSS etc.

 ## Community